Skip to content

 Pre-planning is at the top of the list of winter road trip tips.
 Photo: Pixabay

 If you’re over-tired or the weather is challenging, then don’t hesitate to pull over and take a break.
 Or even book a hotel for the night.
+In fact, some families like to book a spot in a good RV park so they know where they’re heading and they can get a relaxing break before continuing their journey – they make it part of the adventure.

 Avoid Road Rage or Frustrated Driving